The slug club

 Quite filled with his survival preoccupations, Severus Snape hardly realized that another silent human shape had just emerged from the darkness.
 The undead froze, in the middle of his attack, and frowned, as a feminine voice resonated.

 « You have a familiar face. » That one looked like a blonde, woman in a white dress.
 It had the most disturbingly pale, ivory skin.
-Its hair were tighed in a tight bun.
+Its hair were tighed in a bun.
 It stank like death itself.
 Its eyes were red, and ancient.
 Cold sweat was running down Severus’s spine.
 He hadn’t felt this uneasy in a while.
 The feeling came right from his guts.
 These things were dangerous.

-« I know you! » he exclaimed.
+-I know you! »

 -I hate to say I told you so… »